 Chunk-filled-slots-list is used to get a list of the slots which contain values in the chunk specified by chunk-name in the current model.
 If the optional sorted parameter is provided with a non-nil value then the list returned will be sorted so that if two chunks have the same set of slots with values then this command will return the same list for both.
-If the sorted parameter is not provided or specified as nil then there is no guarantee that the same list will be returned for different chunks with the same set of slots.
+If the sorted parameter is not provided or specified as nil then there is no guarantee on the ordering of the list returned - two calls with the same chunk may return lists in different orders and different chunks with the same set of slots may return lists in different orders.